Krazy Kat Klub: Location

 Situated at 3 Green Court alley between Northwest 14th Street and Massachusetts Avenue, near Washington, D.C.'s Thomas Circle, the Krazy Kat existed in an economically-depressed district colloquially known as the Latin Quarter.
-Located in an old livestock stable that briefly served as a garage for early motor vehicles, the club offered multiple entrances for its patrons who did not wish to be seen entering its premises, and at least one inconspicuous entrance opened into the narrow red-bricked alleyway.
+Located in an old livestock stable that briefly served as a garage for early motor vehicles, the club offered multiple entrances for patrons not wishing to be seen entering its premises, One inconspicious entrance, illuminated by a green light, opened into the narrow red-bricked alleyway.

-The alleyway entrance door bore a rectangular hand-painted sign reading "Syne of Ye Krazy Kat" and depicted the cartoon character Krazy Kat being hit by a brick.
+The alleyway entrance door bore a rectangular hand-painted sign reading "Syne of Ye Krazy Kat" and depicted the cartoon character Krazy Kat struck by a brick.
 A chalk-inscribed message adorned the top of the iron-barred door with the warning: "All soap [sic] abandon ye who enter here!", a playful reference to the inscription over the gates of Hell in Dante's Inferno.
 (Note: In 1890, Henry Wadsworth Longfellow translated Dante's sentence as "All hope abandon, ye who enter in!")
 The club advertised its irregular hours as between 9 p.m. and 12:30 a.m.
 Despite a misleading sign at one entrance proclaiming "The Use of Intoxicating Beverages Is Absolutely Forbidden," the club offered liquor to its patrons throughout its existence during Prohibition.

 Upon entering the old livestock stable via the narrow Green Court alleyway, patrons crossed a lumber-littered room and then ascended a narrow, winding, rickety staircase to reach "a smoke-filled, dimly lighted room that was fairly well filled with laughing, noisy people, who seemed to be having just the best time in the world, with no one to see and no one to care who saw".

 The club's interior dining area occupied the second floor.
 Rife with cobwebs and lit by candles burning in old tin cans, the indoor dining area resembled a Greenwich Village coffee house with small wooden tables and rickety chairs, and featured gaudy pictures painted by futurists and impressionists on the walls.
 As the old livestock stable once served as a vehicle garage before becoming a postwar nightclub and speakeasy, the proprietors burned incense "trying valiantly to annihilate the odors of gasoline which once reeked from every corner."

-No photograph of this indoor area—the speakeasy itself—is known to exist.
+No photograph of this indoor area—the speakeasy itself—exists.
 The club's premises included an indoor dance floor and an outdoor courtyard for al fresco dining and art exhibitions.
 The courtyard featured a tree house cafe constructed from wooden planks and accessible via a ladder.